Personal Capital Review: Powerful and Free Money Tools

 On the Personal Capital dashboard, you’ll find balances for all of your linked bank accounts, a list of your current investments and their balances, as well as a snapshot of your monthly cash flow.
 You can also check out your current net worth on an easy to read graph.

 Here’s a quick peek at what you’ll find:

 How We Use It: Of course, the dashboard is the first thing we see each time we log into our account.
 It allows us to quickly see if there’s been any major changes to our financial standing.
 We simply check out what’s been happening on the dashboard, then move on to the other tools for more in-depth info.

-Net Worth Tracker
+Net Worth Calculator

 Investment Checkup Tool

 Specifically, the tool creates a target portfolio allocation that’s ideal for your financial situation.
 It then compares that target allocation to your current portfolio and makes general suggestions regarding your level of risk and potential for returns.